 Does my child have to wear goggles?

 What if my child needs the toilet during their lesson?

 All children under the age of 8 must be taken to the toilet by a parent/guardian.
 The teacher in charge will ask you to come and get your child from the poolside and take them to the toilet.

 Can I leave the premises during my child's swimming lesson?

 No. We ask for parents to remain on the premises at all times.

 What level are your teachers qualified to?

-All teachers have achieved either their ASA Level 1 or ASA Level 2 Certificate for Teaching Swimming or the Swimming Teachers Association Level 2 Certificate in Swimming.
+All teachers have achieved either their Swim England Level 1 or Swim England Level 2 Certificate for Teaching Swimming or the Swimming Teachers Association Level 2 Certificate in Swimming.
 Volunteers sometimes assist with lessons.